Woman claiming to be $1bn Powerball winner filmed at store that sold ticket

 The California Lottery said the formal process to officially identify the winner will take longer.

-“Anybody claiming to be the winner isn’t valid until we say it is,” spokesperson Carolyn Becker said.
+“Anybody claiming to be the winner isn’t valid until we say it is,” spokesperson Carolyn Becker said at a press conference outside Las Palmitas Mini Marker on Thursday morning.

-The winner has secured an estimated $1.08 billion, the sixth largest in US history, while store owners have also won a $1m bonus for selling the lucky ticket.
+The winner has secured an estimated $1.08bn, the sixth largest in US history, while store owners have also won a $1m bonus for selling the lucky ticket.
 The winning numbers for Wednesday night’s drawing were white balls 7, 10, 11, 13, 24 and red Powerball 24.

+Mr Herrera, who has owned the store for seven years, said he planned to use his $1m seller bonus to expand his business and take his family on a vacation to Cabo San Lucas or Cancun in Mexico.

+The large prize also helped raise money for California Public School System — for every ticket that is sold, 80 cents go to public school funding.

 The California Lottery announced on Wednesday that only one ticket across the country had matched all the six numbers in the draw.
 The organisation said that an additional seven tickets matched 5 of the numbers – which means that these ticket holders will also win a prize of $448,750 each.